agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 Use the FastQC tool to examine the quality of some of the RNA-Seq data.
 As before, details on all the plots can be found here: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/ or you can review [Lab 6](http://github.com/agmcarthur/biochem3BP3-2018/tree/master/Lab_6_Genome_Assembly).

 **Question #1.
-How many mRNA were sequenced from each replicate and does this data need any adaptor removal or quality trimming?** (1 point)
+How many mRNA were sequenced from each replicate and does this data need any adaptor removal or quality trimming?**

-**Question #2.
+**Problem #1.
 This lab is using only a fraction of the total data so it does not take too long, but also perform FASTQC on the full replicate from a different experiment (adrenal.fastq).
 When a full RNA-Seq run is analyzed, do the samples pass FastQC's quality control checks for per-sequence GC content and sequence duplication levels?
 These checks passed when we were assembling bacterial genomes.
-If they do not pass for these RNA-Seq data, suggest reasons.** (3 points)
+If they do not pass for these RNA-Seq data, suggest reasons.**

 <a name="clean"></a>
 ## Data Cleaning